 An in-depth look into securing your cloud data with these G Suite data loss prevention best practices

 Google does provide native G Suite data loss prevention controls.
-How much you will pay for those controls depends on the type of organization you work for and the suite level licensed.
-Businesses and government agencies will have to spring for the G Suite Enterprise level at $25/user/month to access data loss prevention controls.
+The amount you pay for those controls depends on the type of organization you work for and the suite level licensed.
+Businesses and government agencies will have to spring for the G Suite Enterprise level at $25 per user per month to access data loss prevention controls.

-The free Google for Education license includes basic DLP controls; however, administrators won’t have access to the security center and more advanced access controls without upgrading to Enterprise for $4/user/month (including faculty and students).
+The free Google for Education license includes basic DLP controls; however, administrators won’t have access to the security center and more advanced access controls without upgrading to Enterprise for an additional $4 per user per month (including faculty and students).

 Nonprofit organizations that qualify can get basic G Suite without data loss prevention controls for free.
 Note that Google provides a variety of grants and offerings for nonprofit organizations.